 As the design lead, I was in charge of managing the design team, which created visual materials to educate others about our team and synthetic biology in general.
 This was a very stretching and difficult experience, and taught me a lot about how to delegate work to a team.

 iGEM members don't have a full understanding of how the team works.

 As I began to dive into designing for this team, I realized that a fundamental issue was confusion about what the design team was doing in relation to all the other teams.
 We weren't sure who to communicate with in order to obtain information to include in our visual designs. iGEM is a complex interweb of subteams that are working together to do science research that is relevant to our world today, which makes communication fundamentally important.

 We put together a concept map to explain the team structure.

 We set out to talk to other team members to figure out what each team was in charge of doing.
 I assigned each design team member to a different branch of the team, and together we brainstormed a visual layout for the project.

 I took charge of creating a fundraising video which would explain both the purpose and significance of the team and our project for 2019.
 Being newer to the team, it was difficult to assess what would be most important to include, so I spoke to many other members of the team to put together a coherent story that would persuade others to want to donate to our cause.

 Further information about our project can be found on our wiki :

 Synthetic Biology Activity Booklet - made for kids, accessible to all.
-Made with low-income students in mind, with inexpensive materials allowing kids to experience biology in a hands-on manner.
+Made with low-income and disabled students in mind, with inexpensive materials allowing kids to experience biology in a hands-on manner.
 I designed the cover to look both polished and playful.

 I struggled with impostor syndrome as I led our design team meetings, and often felt like I didn't know what I was doing.
 But eventually I learned that I could delegate work and rely on my team, and their knowledge could supplement my own knowledge gaps.
 Overall, this was a very unique design experience that taught me how to work with people in a completely different field, and how to manage a design team in a context with real-life needs and constraints.